Dilapidation Reports

 Excavation, heavy machinery, and demolition work can transmit vibrations through the ground, potentially causing cracks, settlement, or movement in nearby structures.
 A dilapidation inspection identifies properties that may be at risk, allowing builders to adjust their construction methods, install vibration monitoring, or take other precautions to minimise impact.

-What a Dilapidation Report Covers
+What Issues Does a Dilapidation Report Cover?

 A thorough dilapidation report includes the following assessments: